 Uteeqe paddles have been making significant progress in the pickleball industry for 2 years.
 3000+ novice players have made their transition from beginner to intermediate with this paddle.
 Reason?
 You can handle complicated shots, with impressive placement and time management, on the strength of its control-oriented core and textured graphite surface.

 Uteeqe offers control and power in a specialized, simultaneous manner.
-Myself witnessed the slicker core giving the ball the right direction on the opposite side of the court.
+I witnessed the slicker core giving the ball the right direction on the opposite side of the court.
 Not to mention, it was the paddle with which I could overcome 80% of my out-of-the-bounds’ fault.
 The textured surface makes it possible to try excelling in spins and backhand shots.
 Overall, the forgiveness of this paddle is significant as well.

 The next thing that caught my attention was the USAPA approval they possessed.
-Being 15.8 inches longer and 7.9 inches wide, their shape resembles that of Paddletek Bantam EX-I. Furthermore, the contour grips constantly wipe away the sweat, which improves your game profusely.
+Being 15.8 inches longer and 7.9 inches wide, their shape resembles that of Paddletek Bantam EX-I. Furthermore, the contour grips constantly wipe away sweat, which improves your game profusely.
 My Uteeqe paddle review will give you a clearer guide on its size features.

 In a nutshell, Uteeqe pickleball paddles provide: